teamhanko/hanko/frontend/elements/README.md

 ### Functions

-- `register` - A function to register the web components to the shadow dom
+- `register` - A function to register the web components with the browser's custom element registry.

 ### Interfaces